 Every year, I read 52+ books.
 Yes, some of them are forgettable.
 Some of them rock my world.
-Below is a list of the best book I read in each month of 2018.
-If you’d like to see the full list, visit the Book Club page.
 Leave a comment below if one of the books listed is on your list.
-If you’ve got a book you’d like me to read, leave a shout at the bottom of the page.
+If you’ve got a book you’d like me to read, leave a shout out at the bottom of the page.

 Our first month’s pick is Tribe of Mentors by Tim Ferriss.
 Although I read a lot of books in January, Tribe of Mentors had a lot of qualities that stuck with me after reading it.
 There’s a lot of information to process!
 I suggest taking it in chunks when possible.
 Below you can find a link to the full review.
 The review includes a complete list of each of the >100 mentors Tim interviews.